 - Cardiac dysfunction

-- Lowered bone density leading to higher risk of osteoporosis and more bone fractures as the individual grows older
+- Lowered bone density leading to a higher risk of osteoporosis and more bone fractures as the individual grows older

 - A decrease in sexual drive or function